Last Updated on July 14, 2022

-Y’all, we all know what one of the most expensive things to makeover in your home is your floors.
-Many of us have been left wondering if there is even such a thing as cheap (as in inexpensive, not as in unattractive, lol) flooring ideas.
+Y'all, we all know that one of the most expensive things to replace in your home is flooring.
 Hardwood, tile, laminate hardwood…there are lots of choices, and most require a professional installer and come with a seriously hefty price tag.
 But there are cheap flooring ideas that can save your budget and are absolutely beautiful!
 I have personally used many of these flooring ideas myself and have never regretted it!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-And we also used tile stickers to update the tile floor in Attley’s bathroom!
-Here are the tile stickers we used in Attley’s bathroom.
+And we also used tile stickers to update the tile floor in Attley's budget-friendly bathroom makeover!
+Here are the tile stickers we used in Attley's bathroom.

 Below are some of other beautiful tile stickers that I've seen.